Gaussian Behavior of Quadratic Irrationals: Introduction

 In 1770, Lagrange proved that a number is quadratic irrational if and only if its continued fraction expansion is eventually periodic.
 We are mainly interested here in particular quadratic irrational numbers, whose continued fraction expansion is purely periodic.
 Such numbers are called \emph{reduced} ({rqi} in shorthand).
-This paper is devoted to study the set ${\cal P}$ of the rqi numbers: in particular, we wish to describe the probabilistic behaviour of such numbers via parameters (here also called ``costs'') that are defined on ${\cal P}$ and depend on the continued fraction expansion.
+This paper is devoted to their study: in particular, we describe the probabilistic behavior of such numbers via ``costs'' that are defined via their continued fraction expansion.